6 questions to ask before using buy now, pay later plans

 Quick tip

-Before you use a buy now, pay later plan, it’s important to have a repayment strategy.
+Before you use a buy now, pay later plan, it’s important to have a repayment strategy including considering any buy now, pay later agreements you’ve already committed to.
 A simple way to make sure you pay on time is to enroll in automatic payments, by using a debit card, credit card or bank account.
 If the payment is being withdrawn from your bank account, make sure you have enough money in your account on the payment due date.

 How much will I pay in interest?